arsy786/spring-boot-microservices-3/README.md

 To run this project locally, you need to have the following prerequisites installed:

+- Git
-- Java Development Kit (JDK) 8 or higher
+- Java 17
-- Apache Maven
+- Maven
 - Docker (optional, for running with containers)

 ### Cloning the Repository